I sometimes see announcements about new features being added or fixes being made to Office 2016. However, I don’t seem to get them.

 - Click on the “Office 365” text in the left top corner.

-If your Administrator has placed you in the First Release for Current Channel group (Office Insider), then you’ll see the above notification on your download page.
+If your Administrator has placed you in one of the Targeted Channels, then you’ll see the above notification on your download page.

-Administrators can select who will be in the First Release Channel by going to; Service Settings-> Updates
+Administrators can select who will be in the Targeted Channel by going to; Settings-> Organization Profile-> Release preferences-> Actions-> Edit.

-Office 365 Administrators for tenants that have licenses that include Office 365 ProPlus can select whether to use the Current Channel or the Deferred Channel in the Office 365 Admin Center by going to; Service Settings-> User software.
+In addition to choosing whether to use the Targeted Channels, Office 365 Administrators for tenants that have licenses that include Office 365 ProPlus can select whether to use the Monthly Channel or the Semi-annual Channel in the Office 365 Admin Center by going to; Settings-> Services & add-ins-> Office software download settings

-Choosing between the Current Channel or Deferred Channel in the new Office 365 for Business Admin Center.
+Choosing between the Monthly Channel or Semi-Annual Channel in the Office 365 for Business Admin Center.

 Office 365 for Business: Software Deployment and Group Policy